lorians22/ChickenMap/README.md

 ### Examples

-Basic, uses the options in `options.json5`:
+Basic, uses the options in `options.txt`:

 ```bash
 py chickenMap.py test.mp4
 ```

-Set the exit key to `Esc` and the duration of on-screen coordinates and annotations to 2 seconds, with the other options being filled in from `options.json5`:
+Set the exit key to `Esc` and the duration of on-screen coordinates and annotations to 2 seconds, with the other options being filled in from `options.txt`:

 ```bash
 py chickenMap.py test.mp4 -e Esc -d 2